SwannJulien/SwannJulien/README.md

 6. GIT commands
 6. Figma and Photoshop for webdesign

+🗣️ I'm fluent in English 🇬🇧 Spanish 🇪🇸 and French 🇫🇷 (native)

 🔭 I’m currently working on some Front-End Mentor challenges to strenghed my skills in HTML/CSS/JS

 Feel free to contact me.